Naz Reid helping out in frontcourt after brief COVID absence

 Praise for James

 Since a loss to Minnesota on Dec.
-17, Lakers forward LeBron James had seven consecutive games in which he scored 30 or more points.
+17, Lakers star LeBron James had seven consecutive games in which he scored 30 or more points, a streak that ended Sunday night.
 James has even been playing center of late to help the Lakers get through some absences, which includes Anthony Davis, out because of a left knee injury.
 Finch said this stretch is emblematic of James' career.